-For beating egg whites - Use an equal amount of white vinegar or lemon juice, or omit the cream of tartar from the recipe entirely
+- Beating Egg Whites: Use an equal amount of white vinegar or lemon juice, or omit the cream of tartar from the recipe entirely

-As a leavening agent - Replace the baking soda and the cream of tartar called for in the recipe with baking powder.
+- As a Leavening Agent: Replace the baking soda and the cream of tartar called for in the recipe with baking powder.
 Use one teaspoon of baking powder to replace 1/3 tsp of baking soda and 2/3 tsp of cream of tartar.
-Since baking powder is really just a mix of cream of tartar and baking soda, this substitution won't change your recipe at all.
+Since baking powder is just a mix of cream of tartar and baking soda, this substitution won't change your recipe at all.

-For frostings and syrups - Leave the cream of tartar out.
+- Frostings and Syrups: Leave the cream of tartar out.
 No substitution is necessary.
 If you're making a simple syrup that you plan to store for an extended time, it may crystallize eventually, but that can be easily remedied by reheating it in the microwave or on the stove.

-Keep In Mind: While these substitutions will give you good results, the finished product may still come out a bit different than you're used to.
+Note: While these substitutions will give you good results, the finished product might still come out a bit different than you're used to.
 Expect subtle changes in texture and appearance.
 That's just the nature of a substitute.